hswaggle/github.io/_posts/2025-06-23-Ephemeral_Slow_Rain.md

 The stem, the history, the foundation of a plant.
 And yet she too spreads out with her own arms,
 not recognizing that her time is gone, her purpose filled.

+And then we sit back, and we realize,
+we aren't the person looking at the flower,
+at least not anymore.
+Now we sit looking at our painting of the flower.
+How it captures so little of the likeness but is that cherished flower all the same.
+And we think how in the depths of winter that flower must feel pain, but the painting, the water and pigment, it too was dying.
+It will outlast the flower,
+it will outlast the painter,
+the poet,
+the pain,
+the joy,
+but it too is temporary.
+And the poet and the painter and the little boy who loves flowers cry,
+because they still haven't found eternity.